Injuries resulting in amputation *

 Workplace Accidents *

-Amputation injuries *in the workplace are more common in industrial or construction areas of work, such as building sites, warehouses, farms and those who work with dangerous machinery.
+Amputation injuries *in the workplace, most commonly leg and arm amputations injuries in the workplace frequently occur in industrial or construction areas of work, such as building sites, warehouses, farms and those who work with dangerous machinery.
 The cause of these injuries is usually due to a lack of safety mechanisms being implemented, inadequate training, inadequate or lack of personal protective equipment or negligence employers/employees.
 An example of this consists of no safety guards around dangerous machinery, a lack of supervision and adequate training supplied.

 Amputation injuries * can occur in the workplace because of the following causes: